TimChen44/PdfiumViewer.Core/README.markdown

 ## Compatibility

-The PdfiumViewer library has been tested with Windows XP and Windows 8, and is fully compatible with both.
+The PdfiumViewer library has been tested with Windows XP , Windows 8 and Windows 10, and is fully compatible with both.
 However, the native PDFium libraries with V8 support do not support Windows XP.
 See below for instructions on how to reference the native libraries.